microsoft/vscode-python-devicesimulator/README.md

 - Serial monitor (available on Windows and Mac only)
 - Output panel for the simulator
 - Deployment to the physical device (if correctly formatted)
-- Device Simulation for the Adafruit Circuit Playground Express board, including:
+- Simulation for the Adafruit Circuit Playground Express device, including:
   - Green LED
   - Red LED
   - Push Buttons A and B